mizma/ani2xcurtk/README.md

 *Installation and usage will not currently work.*

-`.ani` to `xcursor` conversion toolkit.
+`.ani` to `Xcursor` conversion toolkit.
 This toolkit helps convert a typical Windows cursor themes using `.cur` or `.ani` files with specific file naming convention to map to a typical `Xcursor` theme and create the cursor theme package.